Georgekhang74/EIGRP-Lab/README.md

 <p>
+Must have the basic netwworking knowledge to understand what is going on in this lab.
 This lab was to meant for me to get experience configuring EIGRP.
 Make sure to check out the PowerPoint presentation made for this.
 Thank you.